Starrigger/sketchup_importer-02/README.md

 For older versions of Blender, check the specific release notes on the [releases page](https://github.com/martijnberger/pyslapi/releases).

+## Known Issues

+The "Instantiation Threshold" setting.
+The process that creates instances is broken.
+Setting this number to a high number avoids this bug issue (larger than the number of your most instanced SU component.)
+I am not really sure what the purpose is for instantiating objects.
+The importer already creates Blender instances (part01.001, part01.002, etc. All the parts will point to the same mesh.) when instances of SU components are loaded into Blender.

 ## Version 0.25 Improvements

 This version incorporates significant improvements by [Peter Kirkham](https://pkirkham.github.io/blog/importing-from-sketchup-into-blender/) that address several critical issues with the SketchUp importer: